Profile Definitions and Methodology

 All facilities that participate in the Medicare program are assigned a

-unique number that identifies that is used for claims processing, cost
+unique number that identifies the facility and is used for claims processing, cost

 reporting, etc. This number was originally referred to as the "Medicare